branan/cntrlr/README.md

 For the list of supported boards, run `cargo cntrlr flash --board=help`

+### The nighty requirement

+Cntrlr uses a number of rust nightly features.
+Some of these are required for the functionality the crate provides, while others are used to create a more ergonomic API.

 ## Supported Boards

 * PJRC Teensy 3.x family, based on NXP/Freescale Kinetis microcontrollers